Language-Research-Technology/ldac-profile/profile/profile.md

-- A Collection / Object hierarchy to allow language data to be grouped - for example a corpus with sub-corpora, or collections of items (objects) from a particualr region.
+- A Collection / Object hierarchy to allow language data to be grouped - for example a corpus with sub-corpora, or collections of items (objects) from a particular region.

 - Dataset and File entities (as per RO-Crate).
 Files may be referenced locally or via URI - eg from an API.
 If an RO-Crate contains files